Imanity-Software/documentation/docs/woolwars/configurations.md

 ---

-**`messages.yml`** - The messages file.
+### **`messages.yml`** - The messages file. {#messages}

-This configuration file contains all the messages that are used in the plugin.
-You can change the messages to whatever you want.
-But it's not only for messages, it also contains sounds, titles, and action bars.
+The configuration is a powerful tool that contains all the messages used in the plugin.
+You can change these messages to whatever you want, but it's not only for messages—it also contains sounds, titles, and action bars.

-This configuration is powerful because it's extremely flexible.
-Every single key can be made to have everything (chat message, sound, title, actionbar).
+This configuration is extremely flexible because every single key can be made to have everything (chat message, sound, title, action bar).
 Or you can make it only have a chat message, or only have a sound, or only have a title, or only have an action bar.

 You can also make it have multiple chat messages.
-It also powered by MiniMessage, so you can use all the features of [MiniMessage](https://docs.adventure.kyori.net/minimessage/index.html) such as hover events, click events, and more.
+It also powered by [**MiniMessage**](https://docs.adventure.kyori.net/minimessage/index.html), so you can use all the features of
+MiniMessage such as hover events and click events.

 ```yaml title="messages.yml"
 #